 I always think of things both mentally and physically, as I know too well what its like being restricted or affected beyond your control in both aspects of life.
 So looking at the description above of what stable means, I see the act of ‘staying stable’ as being both in body and mind.

-The definition for structure being relevant for body – so trying my hardest not to let situations overturn me or cause me to give way, but to stay firmly fixed.
+The definition of stable for ‘an object or structure’ being relevant for body – so trying my hardest not to let situations overturn me or cause me to give way, but to stay firmly fixed.

-The definition for person being relevant for mind – so not letting things (like not being able to do day 5 of this writing challenge) upset me or disturb my balance but instead try to stay sane and also sensible.
+The definition of stable for ‘a person’ being relevant for mind – so not letting things (like not being able to blog the same all the time) upset me or disturb my balance, but instead try to stay sane and also sensible.

 This is so poignant for this time of year.
 It’s so easy to be so stressed, stretched and overloaded that we become unstable, when small things can cause us to become disturbed and overturn us.
 We cause people in our lives to walk on egg shells around us, scared of saying or doing something to tip us over the edge and unhinge us.
 That’s how much stability affects those around us as well as ourselves internally and physically.

-So instead of choosing stress, anger or guilt from not doing a post yesterday, I accepted the disappointment.
+So instead of choosing stress, anger or guilt from not doing a regular post like most bloggers, I accepted the disappointment.
 I chose to look at it from another perspective.
-I tried to focus on what I could do the next day instead of what I was unable to do.
-I read lovely comments people had made about my days 1 – 4 posts and it gave me smiles instead of frowns.
+I tried to focus on what I could do the next day instead of what I was unable to do the day before.
+I read lovely comments people had made about my previously posted blogs and it gives me smiles instead of frowns.

 So when the roast potatoes burn, take lots of deep breaths, accept the disappointment & be glad you have mashed potatoes done.
 When the Mother-In-Law isn’t that impressed with her present, smile through gritted teeth and don’t let it take your stability away.